Leading the way on sustainable growth

 Eric was named president and CEO in 2012 and chairman of the board in 2015.
 Since his appointment, Aramark has recorded consistent growth in sales, new business and adjusted net income and operating margins.
 He is also improving profitability by establishing a repeatable business model across the company.

-He most recently led Aramark’s successful return to the New York Stock Exchange in December 2013.
+He led Aramark’s successful return to the New York Stock Exchange in December 2013.

 Under Eric’s leadership, Aramark and its 270,000 employees are poised for sustainable growth through new business generation, geographic expansion and more efficient operations.